 Like with Christmas photo backdrops, you already have the perfect props on hand.
 You don’t want to go too cheesy with your props.
 If you have Christmas ornaments, lights or battery operated candles, you’re good to go.
 The lights are the key to a beautiful Christmas photo with your baby.

-And let’s not forget the stockings and gift boxes.
+Let’s not forget the stockings and gift boxes.
 Nothing’s cuter than a newborn baby asleep in an oversized stocking.
-And if you’re little one is able to sit up on their own, put them in a cute, decorated gift box.
-Maybe add a little bow on top of their head, for good measure.
+If your little one is able to sit up on their own, put them in a cute, decorated gift box.
+Add a little bow on top of their head for good measure.

 Now that we’ve gone over some popular toddler and baby Christmas photo ideas, take a shot at some of them.
-And if you don’t like any of these ideas or you’re feeling extra creative, come up with some of your own.
+If you don’t like any of these ideas or you’re feeling extra creative, come up with some of your own.
 We’d love to see some of your adorable photos.
-And remember to keep it simple, dress your kids in comfy and easy clothes.
-Keep your backdrops and props minimal and let your babies’ smiles shine.
-And good luck, if you’re taking on a big family photo session.
+Remember to keep it simple, dress your kids in comfy and easy clothes.
+Keep your backdrops and props minimal and let your babies’ smiles shine!